Boeing RC-135: RC-135U Combat Sent

 The RC-135U Combat Sent is designed to collect technical intelligence on adversary radar emitter systems.
 Combat Sent data is collected to develop new or upgraded radar warning receivers, radar jammers, decoys, anti-radiation missiles, and training simulators.

 Distinctly identified by the antenna arrays on the fuselage chin, tailcone, and wing tips, three RC-135C aircraft were converted to RC-135U (63-9792, 64–14847, & 64–14849) in the early 1970s.
-63-9792 was later converted into a Rivet Joint in 1978, and all aircraft remain in service based at Offutt Air Force Base, Nebraska.
+In 1978, 63-9792 was converted into a Rivet Joint.
+All aircraft remain in service based at Offutt Air Force Base, Nebraska.
 Minimum crew requirements are 2 pilots, 2 navigators, 3 systems engineers, 10 electronic warfare officers, and 6 area specialists.

 RC-135V/W Rivet Joint

 The RC-135V/W is the USAF's standard airborne SIGINT platform.
 Missions flown by the RC-135s are designated either Burning Wind or Misty Wind.
 Its sensor suite allows the mission crew to detect, identify and geolocate signals throughout the electromagnetic spectrum.
 The mission crew can then forward gathered information in a variety of formats to a wide range of consumers via Rivet Joint's extensive communications suite.
 The crew consists of the cockpit crew, electronic warfare officers, intelligence operators, and airborne systems maintenance personnel.
 All Rivet Joint airframe and mission systems modifications are performed by L-3 Communications in Greenville, Texas, under the oversight of the Air Force Materiel Command.

-All RC-135s are assigned to Air Combat Command.
-The RC-135 is permanently based at Offutt Air Force Base, Nebraska, and operated by the 55th Wing, using various forward deployment locations worldwide.
+All RC-135s are assigned to the 55th Wing, Air Combat Command at Offutt Air Force Base, Nebraska.
+The wing uses various forward deployment locations worldwide.
+They have flown from Eielson AFB, Alaska; Howard AB, Panama; Hellenikon Air Base, Greece; Kadena Air Base, Okinawa, Japan; and RAF Mildenhall, Suffolk, and RAF Upper Heyford, Oxfordshire, in the United Kingdom.

-Under the "BIG SAFARI" program name, RC-135Vs were upgraded from the RC-135C "Big Team" configuration.
-RC-135Ws were originally delivered as C-135B transports, and most were modified from RC-135Ms.
-This is the only difference (If the aircraft are still equipped with the TF-33, then one of them has thrust reversers and the other one not, that's why they used V and W) between the V and W variants; both carry the same mission equipment.
-For many years, the RC-135V/W could be identified by the four large disc-capped MUCELS antennas forward, four somewhat smaller blade antennae aft and myriad of smaller underside antennas.
-Baseline 8 Rivet Joints (in the 2000s) introduced the first major change to the external RC-135V/W configuration replacing the MUCELS antennas with plain blade antennas.
+For many years, the RC-135V/W could be identified by the four large disc-capped Multiple Communications Emitter Location System (MUCELS) antennas forward, four somewhat smaller blade antennae aft and myriad of smaller underside antennas.
+Baseline 8 Rivet Joints, in the 2000s, introduced the first major change to the external RC-135V/W configuration, replacing the MUCELS antennas with plain blade antennas.
 The configuration of smaller underside antennas was also changed significantly.